02 9264 9120

 Before you look for CPAP alternatives, you might want to try other ways to make CPAP a little more comfortable for you.

 Most people breathe through their mouth and nose when they sleep.
 Those with sleep apnea breathe through their mouth.
 This usually happens when there is congestion in the nasal passage, enlarged tonsils, or a deviated septum that blocks the nose.
 Breathing through the mouth while on the CPAP machine dries the nose and throat, which could be quite uncomfortable.
 This is one of the reasons why many abandon their use of the machine.
+This tendency to abandon beneficial practices due to discomfort or inconvenience is not unique to medical treatments; it’s also seen in other areas of life, such as online betting.
+For instance, some users might be tempted to turn to güvenilir kaçak bahis siteleri (reliable illegal betting sites) due to perceived inconveniences with legal platforms, such as stricter regulations or slower payouts.
+However, just as abandoning CPAP treatment can have serious health consequences, using illegal betting sites, no matter how “reliable” they claim to be, carries significant legal and financial risks that users should be aware of.

 A good solution for this is wearing a chin strap or simply switching to a full face mask.
 You can also opt for CPAP machines with an in-built humidifier to add moisture to the air you breathe.